garyhooks/blue_teaming/ir_cheatsheet.md

 Set objectives and define the plan including what tools to run, what artefacts to focus on and what we're trying to establish
 Set up Local drive for Client and Project ready for any local copies
 Create timeline for key findings with IOCs tab including source/host it relates to
-Add macros to Word and Excel for date formats/table formatting
+Open Report, ensuring it is prepared and ready to go Add macros to Word and Excel for date formats/table formatting
 Plan client update, including status of investigation with hosts examined and key findings
 Update OneNote